-Nurse-Family Partnership® is an evidence-based, home-visiting model for pregnant women that is implemented within the Healthy Start program in Duval County.
-Services are provided to 200 high-risk, first-time mothers in several high-risk neighborhoods annually by specially trained nurses from the Florida Department of Health Duval County and UF Health Jacksonville.
+Nurse-Family Partnership® is an evidence-based, home-visiting model for pregnant women that is implemented within the Healthy Start program in Baker, Duval and Clay counties.
+Services are provided to 200 high-risk, first-time mothers in several high-risk neighborhoods annually by specially trained nurses from UF Health Jacksonville.

 To qualify for Nurse-Family Partnership®, a mom must: